Loop Industries (NASDAQ:LOOP) Posts Earnings Results, Misses Expectations By $0.04 EPS

-Loop Industries (NASDAQ:LOOP) issued its quarterly earnings results on Monday.
+Loop Industries (NASDAQ:LOOP) released its quarterly earnings results on Monday.
 The financial services provider reported ($0.21) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.17) by ($0.04), MarketWatch Earnings reports.

-LOOP has been the subject of a number of research analyst reports.
-HC Wainwright reaffirmed a “buy” rating on shares of Loop Industries in a research note on Tuesday, October 19th.
-Zacks Investment Research upgraded shares of Loop Industries from a “sell” rating to a “hold” rating in a report on Thursday, October 21st.
-Finally, Raymond James initiated coverage on shares of Loop Industries in a report on Thursday, October 28th.
-They issued an “outperform” rating and a $19.50 target price on the stock.
+A number of equities research analysts have recently weighed in on the stock.
+Raymond James started coverage on shares of Loop Industries in a research report on Thursday, October 28th.
+They issued an “outperform” rating and a $19.50 price target for the company.
+Zacks Investment Research upgraded shares of Loop Industries from a “sell” rating to a “hold” rating in a research report on Thursday, October 21st.
+Finally, HC Wainwright restated a “buy” rating on shares of Loop Industries in a research report on Tuesday, October 19th.

 About Loop Industries